 - Gave two interviews for The Cardiffian and InterCardiff for Wales HIV Testing Week 2021 and WAD 2021.

 - Submitted and presented a paper at the British HIV Association (BHIVA) titled: “Networking for HIV/AIDS prevention: impact of social media promotion on widening access and uptake of HIV testing”

 - Awarded a “high commendation” and was selected as the finalist for the best poster and presentation (5 out of 127) at BHIVA conference: https://www.bhiva.org/AnnualConference2022ScholarshipsAwards

 March 2021 to Present – Pride Cymru, Wales

 - Member of the Pride Cymru Committee

-- Member of the Marketing Team
+- Member of the Marketing Team and Social Media

 - Contributed to data visualisation and publication of the Lost LGBT+ Cardiff project, funded by the Heritage fund.
 Produced the self-guided walking tour map in Cardiff central.